audunf/kustomize-example/README.md

 2. It's possible to specify different container versions for different environments based on git commit hash.
 The versions are all listed in one place, rather than being spread throughout the `.yaml` files,

 ## How it works
 Containers are tagged with the `git` hash of the last commit when built.
 This information is then available in the container registry.
+The containers are pushed with version set to a combination of tags (if present), number of commits since last tag, commit hash, and branch name.

 1. If you have a tag called `1.0.0`, containers are pushed with version set to `1.0.0-17-g15c791d-master` and tagget with last `git` commit hash
 2. If you have uncommitted changes, the version will be something like: `1.0.0-12-gdf68478-dirty-master`